AdrianTrachte/udacity-drlnd-p1_navigation/README.md

     (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux_NoVis.zip) to obtain the environment.

-2. Place the file in the DRLND GitHub repository, in the `p1_navigation/` folder, and unzip (or decompress) the file.
+3. Place the file in the DRLND GitHub repository, in the `p1_navigation/` folder, and unzip (or decompress) the file.

+**Remark:** There is also an environment.yaml in the repository as I had to slightly adjust the process described above, using `pytorch=0.4.1` instead of version 0.4.0 as requested in the installation files.

 ### Instructions

 Run the code in `Navigation.ipynb` to load the environment and train the agent.
-The training part can be skipped and a trained agent can be loaded in section 5.
+The training part can be skipped and a trained agent can be loaded and tested directly in section 5.